n76/DejaVu/README.md

 When enabled, microG will request you grant location permissions to this backend.
 This is required so that the backend can monitor mobile/cell tower data and so that it can monitor the positions reported by the GPS.

+Note: The microG configuration check requires a location from a location backend to indicate that it is setup properly.
+However this backend will not return a location until it has mapped at least one mobile cell tower or two WLAN/WiFi access points.
+So it is necessary to run an app that uses the GPS for a while before this backend will report information to microG.
+You may wish to also install a different backend to verify microG setup quickly.

 Collecting RF Emitter Data
 ======================
 To conserve power the collection process does not actually turn on the GPS.
 If some other app turns on the app, for example a map or navigation app, then the backend will monitor the location and collect RF emitters data.